LArSoft/larsoft.github.io/wiki/Rerunning_a_job_starting_from_its_output.md

 ^1^ Nothing LArSoft-specific in this page: you can replace `lar` command with any other `art`-based executable or with `art` itself.

-Optimisation: don’t keep the output from the original job *(recommended)*(#Optimisation-dont-keep-the-output-from-the-original-job-recommended)
+Optimisation: don’t keep the output from the original job *(recommended)*
 --------------------------------------------------------------------------------------------------------------------------------------------------

 The configuration above will produce an output file with *both* `MyJob` and `MyJobAgain` output data products.
 While this does not any harm in common cases^[2](#fn2)^, they have the potential to create confusion, they take disk space and they have no purpose.
 In short: we should get rid of them:\